 IoT sensors can give insights into the production levels of individual machines and can even initiate an order for new parts, make a service call or adjust processes to reduce machine damage or production slowdowns.

-As per a recent research report, only 33% of manufacturers use inventory management software and rest all are still relying on either Excel or paper-based methods.
+As per a recent research report, only 33% of manufacturers use inventory management software, and the rest are still relying on either Excel or paper-based methods.

 IIoT in inventory management helps to turn the data fetched by RFID readers into significant insights about inventory items such as a location, statuses, movements, etc., and giving users the appropriate output.
 IoT applications allow the monitoring of events across a supply chain.